How to calculate your macros for weightloss?

 Here is an example: 1250 + 300, 1250 + 400= 1550 – 1650 calories

 If you are very active and working out 5 to 6 days a week, you will add 500 to 600 calories.

 Example 1250 + 500, 1250 + 600= 1750 – 1850 calories

 Do not make the mistake that lower is better.
-Your body needs the calories to get you through your workouts and keep you metabolism on fire.
-By eating the necessary calories you needs and working out you will decrease your body fat.
+Your body needs the calories to get you through your workouts and keep your metabolism on fire.
+By eating the necessary calories you need and working out you will decrease your body fat.

 Figuring out your macros: